How does military pay factor into the Earned Income Credit?

-You can elect to include nontaxable combat pay in earned income to claim EIC.
-If you make the election, you must include in earned income all nontaxable combat pay received.
-If both you and your spouse received nontaxable combat pay, you can each make your own election.
-The amount of nontaxable combat pay should be shown in box 12 of your W2 with the code of Q.
+A taxpayer can elect to include nontaxable combat pay in earned income to claim EIC.
+If they make the election, they must include in earned income all nontaxable combat pay received.
+If both the taxpayer and their spouse received nontaxable combat pay, each taxpayer can make his or her own election.
+The amount of nontaxable combat pay should be shown in box 12 of Form W2 with the code of Q.

 If the only income is combat pay, the software will include it in the EIC calculation.
 If there is income beyond the combat pay, the software will determine whether or not it is of benefit to the taxpayer to include the combat pay in the EIC calculation.

-The election to include combat pay in earned income in the EIC calculation is also located on the 8812 screen in Drake Software under the section Combat Pay.
+The election to include combat pay in earned income in the EIC calculation is also located on the 8812 screen in Drake Tax under the section Combat Pay.

 Note: Combat pay entered on a W2 will automatically be included in earned income for the Additional Child Tax Credit calculation.

-First, figure the amount of EIC without your combat pay included, then figure it with the amount included.
-Whether or not the election will increase your EIC depends on several factors:
+First, figure the amount of EIC without combat pay included, then figure it with the amount included.
+Whether or not the election will increase EIC depends on several factors:

 - The number of qualifying children.

-If the amount of earned income without your combat pay is equal to or more than the following amounts, you will not benefit from including combat pay in earned income (2018 figures):
+If the amount of earned income without combat pay is equal to or more than the following amounts, you will not benefit from including combat pay in earned income.